ThanhNguyen-AIDL/autotool/README.md

 2. **Database connection**: Verify PostgreSQL credentials
 3. **API errors**: Check Azure OpenAI token validity
 4. **Port conflicts**: Ensure ports 8000 and 8001 are available
+5. **Empty post content**: If your SSL post is missing text, check the browser and server logs for debugging output.
+Make sure the AI content generation is working and returning non-empty content.
+See the Task Manager console for details.

 ### Debug Mode
 Enable debug logging by modifying the logger configuration in `middlewares/logger.js`